Lois Smith: Theatre

 Smith has been an ensemble member of the Steppenwolf Theatre Company since 1993.
-She is a lifetime member of Ensemble Studio Theatre, founded by Curt Dempster in 1968.

 In 1995, Smith starred as Halie in a revival of Buried Child by Sam Shepard at the Steppenwolf Theatre Company that transferred to Broadway in 1996, and for which she received her second nomination for the Tony Award for Best Featured Actress in a Play.
 In 1997, Smith played the role of Betty in Defying Gravity by Jane Anderson Off-Broadway.
 In 1998, she played Kandall Kingsley in Beth Henley's Impossible Marriage.
 In 2001, she starred in the title role of Mother Courage and Her Children, and in 2002 she starred as Fanny Cavendish in a revival of The Royal Family, both with the Steppenwolf Theatre Company.

 In 2005, Smith starred in an Off-Broadway production of The Trip to Bountiful as Carrie Watts with the Signature Theatre Company, for which she received an Obie Award for Best Actress, an Outer Critics Circle Award, a Lucille Lortel Award, and a Drama Desk Award.

 In 2010, Smith played Vera in Amy Herzog's After the Revolution, for which she was nominated for a Lucille Lortel Award.
 In 2012 she originated the role of Mable Murphy in Sam Shepard's play Heartless, and in 2013, she starred in a revival of Horton Foote's My Old Friends.
 In 2014, she starred in a new play by Jordan Harrison, Marjorie Prime, originating the title role at the Mark Taper Forum.
 She was featured in Annie Baker's play John, which opened Off-Broadway at the Signature Theatre Company on July 22, 2015, and ran to September 6.

-In 2018 she took on the leading role in Brooklyn College student Lily Thorne's Peace for Mary Frances.
+In 2018, she took on the leading role in Brooklyn College student Lily Thorne's Peace for Mary Frances.
 The drama, directed by Lila Neugebauer, was given its world premiere by off-Broadway's The New Group at the Pershing Square Signature Center in New York.
 Smith's performance was praised, but the play received negative reviews from a variety of outlets from The New York Times to The Hollywood Reporter and The Wrap.